lightly-ai/lightly/docs/source/getting_started/lightly_at_a_glance.rst

 What's next?
 ------------
-Get started by :ref:`rst-installing` and follow through the tutorial to learn how to get the most out of using Lightly
+Get started by :ref:`rst-installing` and follow through the tutorials to learn how to get the most out of using Lightly:

+Tutorials:

+- :ref:`input-structure-label`
+- :ref:`lightly-moco-tutorial-2`
+- :ref:`lightly-simclr-tutorial-3`